 Master Pumpkin Carvers…Giant Pumpkin Drops from Cranes…A World of Toasty Fall and Orange–Themed Fun!

-The country’s top pumpkin carvers headline the first Pittsburgh Monster Pumpkins Festival, all of them renowned performers in this unique field of “temporary art.”
+Pittsburgh Monster Pumpkins Festival brings to the City the country’s top pumpkin carvers, all of them renowned performers in this unique field of “temporary art.”
 Headlining the event are: Russ Leno, Gus Smithhisler, Steve Dahlke, Dean Murray, Pennsylvania’s Danny Kissel and Pittsburgh’s own, Jim Morgan.
-Together, the six artists have earned many national and international awards and have appeared on TV shows such as: Food Network, Tonight Show and Martha Stewart.
+Together, the artists have earned many national and international awards and have appeared on TV shows such as: Food Network, Tonight Show and Martha Stewart.

 See Smashing Pumpkins!